Self-balancing scooter (or hoverboard) requirements

-From 1 July 2016, suppliers who wish to sell these products in Victoria will need to apply to ESV for a Certificate of Compliance (also known as a Certificate of Suitability) that, when granted, will indicate that their product is approved and meets the safety requirements specified by ESV.
+From 1 July 2016, ESV imposed additional requirements on the supply of self-balancing scooters in Victoria to ensure all products provided for sale meet specific safety requirements.
+ESV gazetted the changes to the Electricity Safety Act 1998, which required all self-balancing scooters sold in Victoria to meet specific safety requirements.
+Suppliers who wished to sell these products in Victoria needed to apply to ESV for a Certificate of Compliance (also known as a Certificate of Suitability) that, when granted, indicated that their product was approved and meet the safety requirements specified by ESV.